Company FAQs

 5Why does MicroGenDX send out two separate lab reports instead of both LEVEL I and LEVEL II at the same time?

-NGS PART 2 is delivered within 3-5 business days of receipt typically.
-The complex processing and verification associated with Next-Gen Sequencing typically takes 3-5 days.
-The superior data delivered in the Comprehensive report provides all the detected microbes within the sample and their relative abundances.
-With this next level of data, physicians can target therapy to over 25,000 major contributors of the disease state in great depth regardless of aerobic or anaerobic state.
+• The NGS PART II is generally delivered within 3-5 business days of receipt of sample.
+The complex processing and verification associated with Next-Generation Sequencing typically takes us 3-5 days.
+The superior data delivered in the Level II report provides all the detected microbes within the sample and their relative abundances.

 6Does MicroGenDX test for antibiotic susceptibilities?

-No, however we do test for the following resistance genes:
+• No, however, we do test for the following resistance genes via genotypic sensitivities:

 • Quinolone Level